70% of upper tree canopy lost in Pine Grove and Pinhey Forest, NCC says | CBC News

 In two to three years we can expect "a lot more balsam poplar" to shoot up in derecho-ravaged spaces, he said.
 They can grow up to about three metres by their third year, as the NCC saw at Bruce Pit after tornadoes swept through Ottawa and Gatineau in 2018.

-But it'll take decades, maybe even 100 years, for Pine Grove and Pinhey to look the way they did before the storm, and Stone said there are plans to help nature along with some tree planting, as happened in Bruce Pit.
+But it'll take decades, maybe even 100 years, for Pine Grove and Pinhey to look the way they did before the storm.
+Stone said there are plans to help nature along with some tree planting as happened in Bruce Pit.

 "We hope to have a good replanting strategy for those areas," he said.